GNU epsilon -- an extensible programming language: Syntactic extensions: the personality

 Having defined string support, we are ready to deal with the second kind of association lists, in the \textit{SALists} section: an \TDEF{salist} (pronounced ``ess-ey-list'') has strings, or other vectors with elements compared by identity, as keys. \\ \\ We then have a short section about \textit{Boxes}: a \TDEF{box}, similarly to an ML \CODE{ref}, encapsulates the idea of a mutable memory cell, implemented as a pointer to a single-word buffer.
 Utility procedures include support for incrementing a mutable counter, in case a box contains a fixnum.
 For example (omitting the other obvious variant \CODE{box:bump-and-get!}):

-Of course \CODE{fixnum:1+} is a successor procedure, and \CODE{fixnum:1-} is the predecessor\footnote{The names ``\CODE{1+}'' and ``\CODE{1-}'' for successor and predecessor come from the Scheme tradition, which we suppose inherited the convention from some Reverse-Polish stack language; to decrement the top stack element in Forth, for example, we may push \CODE{1} and then subtract, replacing the two topmost elements with the subtraction result.
-The Forth code is two words long: ``\CODE{1 -}''.}. \\ \\ With alists and vectors at our disposal we are ready to implement \textit{Hashes} having either unboxed objects or strings as keys: we also use a box to introduce a level of indirection making a hash easy to resize.
+Of course \CODE{fixnum:1+} is a successor procedure, and \CODE{fixnum:1-} is the predecessor\footnote{The names ``\CODE{1+}'' and ``\CODE{1-}'' for successor and predecessor come from the Lisp tradition, which we suppose inherited the convention from some Reverse-Polish stack language; to decrement the top stack element in Forth, for example, we may push \CODE{1} and then subtract, replacing the two topmost elements with the subtraction result.
+The Forth code is two words long: ``\CODE{1 -}''.
+In fact Forth also provides a functionally equivalent (and usually more efficient) predefined single word ``\CODE{1-}'', factoring away the common pattern.}. \\ \\ With alists and vectors at our disposal we are ready to implement \textit{Hashes} having either unboxed objects or strings as keys: we also use a box to introduce a level of indirection making a hash easy to resize.
 A hash table is therefore a box referring a vector; the first payload element of the vector (after the vector ``header'' word holding the element number) is reserved to keep the hash element number, so that the fill factor is easy to compute at any time; the other vector elements are the hash buckets, implemented as alists or salists; of course the associated data may have any shape.
 As we need the hash function to be portable with respect to unexec, it respects the constraint in \SECTION\ref{reflection--unexecing-and-hashes}.
-Hashes are our most complex data structure so far: automatic resizing, and particularly comparing fill factors with a threshold \textit{using only fixnums} requires some sophistication, but at around 250 lines our hash table implementation in \EPSILONZERO does not end up being overly complicated, despite out choice of avoiding higher order procedures leading to some code redundancy:
+Hashes are our most complex data structure so far: automatic resizing, and particularly comparing fill factors with a threshold \textit{using only fixnums} requires some sophistication, but at around 250 lines our hash table implementation in \EPSILONZERO does not end up being overly complicated, despite our choice of avoiding higher order procedures leading to some code redundancy:

 The two-way conditional performing a side effect in one branch and returning a ``dummy'' bundle in the other is another code pattern which we can't factor away without macros. \\ \\ Our first and most important application of hash tables is in the implementation of \textit{Symbols}.
 Since we use them as identifiers, symbols are central in our design; they must be efficient to compare with one another, and as keys in associative structures such as the global (\SECTION\ref{global-environment}) and procedure (\SECTION\ref{procedure-state-environment}) state environments.